 The way fleas reproduce is a very quick one, a female can lay one egg per hour during its 3 months lifespan.
 Imagine that in these three months a female may lay over 2,000 eggs.
 If you have pets, chances are that fleas already spread in your home.
-High temperature and high humidity areas are the main causes why fleas gather in your home or around it.
+High temperature and high humidity areas are the main causes of fleas presence in your home or around it.

 How do you know if you have fleas

 – you notice small blood stains on the bedding and carpets (they are flea excrement)